 In this work, we demonstrate that from only a stack of images acquired during long-burst photography, with parallax information from natural hand-tremor, it is possible to recover high-quality, geometrically-accurate object depth.
 Forward Models.
-While we focus on static scenes modeled by a single implicit RGB-D representation, our approach could potentially be modified to include differentiable models of object motion, deformation, or occlusion.
+Our static single-plane RGB-D representation could potentially be modified to include differentiable models of object motion, deformation, or occlusion.
 Image Refinement.
-We primarily use the learned image I(u, v) as a vehicle for depth optimization, but is possible to flip this.
-The learned depth D(u, v) can potentially be used as a vehicle for aggregating RGB information between frames for image deblurring and denoising tasks.
+We use the learned image I(u, v) as a vehicle for depth optimization, but it could be possible to flip this and use the learned depth D(u, v) as a vehicle for aggregating RGB content (e.g., denoising or deblurring).
 From Pixels to Features.
-Low-texture or distant image content provides insufficient parallax information for raybased depth estimation.
-In these regions larger-scale features such as patches or learned embeddings could help aggregate parallax information and improve reconstruction.
+Low-texture or distant image regions have insufficient parallax cues for ray-based depth estimation.
+Learned local feature embeddings could help aggregate spatial information for improved reconstruction.

 Acknowledgements.
-We thank Jinglun Gao and Jun Hu of Meta Reality Labs for their inputs and support in the design of the data capture app.
+We thank Jinglun Gao and Jun Hu for their support in developing the data capture app.
+Ilya Chugunov was supported by NSF GRFP (2039656).
+Felix Heide was supported by a Packard Foundation Fellowship, an NSF CAREER Award (2047359), a Sloan Research Fellowship, a Sony Young Faculty Award, a Project X Innovation Award, and an Amazon Science Research Award.